PuppyAgent/PuppyChat/README.md

       <ChatBubble
         chatProps={{
           onSendMessage: handleSendMessage,
-          title: "Support Chat",
+          title: "PuppyBubble",
-          welcomeMessage: "Hi!
-How can we help you today?",
+          placeholder: "Ask PuppyBubble anything...",
+          welcomeMessage: "Welcome to PuppyBubble!
+I'm your AI assistant ready to help you with anything.
+What would you like to know?",
           width: '400px',
-          height: '500px'
+          height: '600px',
+          recommendedQuestions: [
+            "What can you help me with?",
+            "Tell me a joke",
+            "How can I be more productive?",
+          ]
         }}
         bubbleProps={{
-          size: 60,
+          size: 64,
           pulseAnimation: true
         }}
-        position="bottom-right"
+        position="bottom-left"
         enableOverlay={true}
         overlayOpacity={0.3}
         animationDuration={300}